jfcabana/omg_dosimetry/README.md

 With OMG Dosimetry, you can easily perform film calibration, film-to-dose conversion, and dose analysis.

-It is built as an expansion to Pylinac (https://pylinac.readthedocs.io/en/latest/index.html).
 Demonstration files are provided for each module to get you started quickly.
 Code is heavily commented so you can follow along and andapt it for your personnal usage.